adamcharnock/lightbus/docs/implementation/choices.rst

 -------------------------

-In :ref:`implementation/choices:Differentiating time critical messages` we suggest that both the following forms of RPC call should be valid.
+In :ref:`implementation/choices:Differentiating time critical messages` we suggest that both the following forms of RPC call should be valid:

 .. code-block:: python